MasterMalcolm/Chess-Engine-Basic/README.md

 This Chess Engine was created with the PyGame library.
 It has basic move functions like a real chess board.
-There is no game logic and no undo moves.
+There is no game logic, but this version includes Undo moves.
 This is for experienced chess players who know all the rules.